leroy-merlin-br/garden/docs/colors.md

 In order to customize our color interfaces, there are a couple ways of doing it:

 ### Defaults
-Check out our [scaffolding section](scaffolding.md) for more info on providing your own defaults.
+Check out our [scaffolding section](scaffolding.md) for more info on providing your own defaults for colors.

 ### Override
 Since they are just plain variables you can override it any moment before garden css is processed: